lorimay21/docker-base-setup/README.md

 $ cp .env.docker .env
 ```

-Setup DB name and password in the following config:
+- Open `.env` and set the DB name and password:

 ```
 # Env credentials